 Does the WP Starter run off of CPanel?

-Are automatic backups included with the WP Starter account?
+Are there any automatic staging sites or functionality included with the WP Starter plan?

 What does "Automated Backups" mean?